example42/psick/docs/workflow.md

 #### With Vagrant

 There are different Vagrant environment available.
-You can use the ```puppetinfra``` one to test your own different roles.
+You can pick any of them, like the ```lab``` one to test your own different roles.

 First review and edit the configuration file for the Vagrant environment

-    vi vagrant/environments/puppetinfra/config.yaml
+    vi vagrant/environments/lab/config.yaml

 Then either run vagrant commands from the relevant repo:

-    cd vagrant/environments/puppetinfra
+    cd vagrant/environments/lab
     vagrant status
     vagrant up <vm>
     vagrant provision <vm>